Debating whether to study abroad in Italy in the fall, spring, or summer?

 - Harvest Season Delights

 Fall is when Italy’s markets and kitchens thrive.
 You’ll enjoy seasonal favorites like truffles, chestnuts, porcini mushrooms, pumpkin, figs, apples, and various squash varieties.
 It’s also the prime time for wine tastings during and after the grape harvest.
+We also can’t forget about the start of olive oil season!
+You might get to taste freshly pressed olive oil straight from the mill.

 - Less Tourists